8 weird things about dying in the Netherlands

 In most countries, people can choose whether or not their organs will be donated to those in need after their passing.

 For the Dutch, however, it’s slightly different.
-They receive a letter on their 18th birthday giving them the option to choose whether they would like to become part of this scheme.
+They receive a letter on their 18th birthday giving them the option to opt out of organ donation.

 If they fail to respond to this letter, after death, their choice will be marked as having “no objection to organ donation.”